scalameta/metals/website/blog/2019-01-22-bloom-filters.md

   occasionally return true even when the element is not a member of the set.
 - when creating a bloom filter, you must provide an estimate for how many elements will be added to the set.
-A large estimate results in lower false positive rates for the `contains(element)` method at cost of higher space usage.
+A large estimate results in lower false positive rates for the `contains(element)` method at the cost of higher space usage.
 Conversely, a low estimate results in lower memory usage at the cost of higher false positives for the `contains(element)` method.
 - you can't iterate through the elements of a bloom filter.
-Once inserted, an element cannot be recovered from the bloom filter.

 In exchange for these limitations, bloom filters are able to compress a large number of elements into a small number of bits.
 Due to their space-efficiency,